Praveenahd4/Datascience-Assignment-EyeT4Empathy/README.md

 [Data Exploration.ipynb](https://github.com/Praveenahd4/Datascience-Assignment-EyeT4Empathy/blob/main/Data%20Exploration.ipynb) - used a single participant's trail file to investigate the data, preprocess it, and visualise it using several graph plots for a better understanding.
 <br/>[Empathy.ipynb](https://github.com/Praveenahd4/Datascience-Assignment-EyeT4Empathy/blob/main/Empathy.ipynb) - Detailed code execution for this project is in this Jupyter Notebook, which includes Data Understanding, Data Preprocessing, Feature Selection, Model Training, and Model Evaluation.
 <br/>[main code.py](https://github.com/Praveenahd4/Datascience-Assignment-EyeT4Empathy/blob/main/main%20code.py) - The most accurate model, which uses all the files for Data Preprocessing, Feature Selection, Model Training, and Model Evaluation, is coded in a Python file.
+* Steps to run the code:
+    * Download the dataset from the link shared above.
+    * Install Jupyter notebook and start executing Data Exploration.ipynb file first for understanding the dataset.
+    * After understanding the signals and dataset, Execute Empathy.ipynb for detail explanation with each cell.